 According to the Ministry for the Families of Martyrs and the Missing (MFMM), there are estimated to be up to 10,000 persons missing in Libya.
 This number includes persons missing as a result of the 2011 conflict, as well as those who went missing during Muammar Gaddafi’s 42-year rule, including in the 1977 war with […]

-An estimated 100,000 persons are missing as a result of the current conflict in Syria, and the country has a legacy of missing and disappeared persons cases linked to human rights abuses and other causes that occurred prior to the conflict.
-Syrians who have fled the fighting have also gone missing along migratory routes, in […]
+Estimates cited by the UN in 2019 indicate that over 100,000 persons are missing as a result of the current conflict in Syria.
+In addition, the country has a legacy of missing and disappeared persons cases linked to human rights abuses and other causes that occurred prior to the conflict.
+Syrians who have fled the […]